All Episodes

 Listen to this from ABC's The Note.

-Uh listen to this.
+Listen to this.

-Over two years of anti-Bush leaks from a gavel wielding Henry Waxman, and substantially more interested in revelations about congressional pages than in trying to tell the voters the truth about whether or not the economy is strong and getting stronger.
+The old media, giddy with excitement over the prospect of the Bush-Cheney-Rove-Melman machine losing, filled with guilt over complicity in an Iraq war it once ended, flush with anticipation, over two years of anti-Bush leaks from a gavel-wielding Henry Waxman, and substantially more interested in revelations about congressional pages than in trying to tell the voters the Truth about whether or not the economy is strong and getting stronger.

-The old media can barely contain itself on the secret morning conference calls with Howard Dean and George Soros, during which it was agreed just this morning that yes, we can keep the narrative.
+The old media can barely contain itself on the secret morning conference calls with Howard Dean and George Soros, during which it was agreed just this morning that, yes, we can keep the narrative the Democrats are going to beat Bush and run Congress going for another 19 days without interruption.

 And I said, because they don't have to.

-They basically think the same, they see things the same.
+They basically think the same.

 But now, having read this from ABC's The Note, I'm obviously wrong.

-These people are obviously having conference calls with Democrat fundraisers, policymakers, And the chairman of the Democrat National Committee to discuss the Democrat narrative and how the drive-by media can continue to carry it for 19 days uninterrupted.
+These people are obviously having conference calls with Democrat fundraisers, policymakers, and the chairman of the Democrat National Committee to discuss the Democrat narrative and how the drive-by media can continue to carry it for 19 days uninterrupted.

 Maybe I should better say that's how I infer this.

-The old media giddy with excitement over two years of anti-Bush leaks from a gavel wielding Henry Waxman.
+The old media, giddy with excitement over two years of anti-Bush leaks from a gavel-wielding Henry Waxman, I'm drawn back to the people.

-The uh by the way, I've got a new name for you conservatives who aren't going to vote out there, cut and run conservatives.
+By the way, I've got a new name for you conservatives who aren't going to vote out there, cut and run conservatives.

 The world's not going to come to an end.